Find previous help guides for older versions of AEM, CQ, and CRX.

 Login using your Adobe ID.
 If you don’t have an ID, create one.

-Select the the Download button.
+Select the Download button.

 Open the Experience Manager user interface.
-In a web browser enter: http://localhost:4502/
+In a web browser, enter: http://localhost:4502/

 .
 Login as an Administrator.